lumenn/target-sqlserver/README.md

 Note that while object types are mapped directly to jsonb, array types are mapped to a jsonb array.

-If a column has multiple jsonschema types, the following order is using to order Postgres types, from highest priority to lowest priority.
+If a column has multiple jsonschema types, the following order is using to order SqlServer types, from highest priority to lowest priority.
-- BYTEA
+  - HexByteString
-- ARRAY(JSONB)
+  - JSON
-- JSONB
+  - UNIQUEIDENTIFIER
-- TEXT
+  - NVARCHAR
   - DATETIME
   - DATE
   - TIME
   - DECIMAL
   - BIGINT
   - INTEGER
   - BIT
   - NOTYPE

-## Content Encoding Support

-Json Schema supports the [`contentEncoding` keyword](https://datatracker.ietf.org/doc/html/rfc4648#section-8), which can be used to specify the encoding of input string types.

-This target can detect content encoding clues in the schema to determine how to store the data in the postgres in a more efficient way.

-Content encoding interpretation is disabled by default.
-This is because the default config is meant to be as permissive as possible, and do not make any assumptions about the data that could lead to data loss.

-However if you know your data respects the advertised content encoding way, you can enable this feature to get better performance and storage efficiency.

-To enable it, set the `interpret_content_encoding` option to `True`.

 ### base16